Ortec-Finance/sailfish-hpc/README.md

 This enables Sailfish to complete distributed computations on container level, leveraging the Public Cloud providers flexbility on provisioning Virtual Machines.

 # Getting Started
-To get started, head over to sailfish-k8s README and start with configuring your Sailfish instance After that, you must modify your code base to listen to the AMQ Brokers message queues, to find inspiration on how to do so, checkout the sailfish-c# folder.
+To get started, **head over to sailfish-k8s README.md** and start with configuring your Sailfish instance After that, you must modify your code base to listen to the AMQ Brokers message queues, to find inspiration on how to do so, checkout the sailfish-c# folder.

 # Build and Test